Meet the Neanderthals in November

 “The world we will meet in the exhibition will be utterly different to the one we know today – populated by different humans and long-extinct animals, living in a landscape that changed dramatically from interglacial to glacial times.
 Even though everything will seem foreign and strange, one of the most significant new discoveries in recent research is that the Neanderthals had much more in common with modern humans than was previously thought.
 It is therefore our hope that the exhibition can focus attention on the entirely fundamental question of what it is to be human,” says director of Moesgaard Museum, Mads Kähler Holst.

-The special exhibition Neanderthal – In the land of the mammoth hunters opens in November 2020 with support from Augustinus Fonden, Aage og Johanne Louis-Hansens Fond, Spar Nord Fonden, Knud Højgaards Fond and KrogagerFonden.
+The special exhibition Neanderthal – In the land of the mammoth hunters opens in November 2020 with support from Augustinus Fonden, Aage og Johanne Louis-Hansens Fond, Spar Nord Fonden, Knud Højgaards Fond, KrogagerFonden and Beckett-Fonden.
 It will be developed by Moesgaard Museum in collaboration with the Neanderthal Museum in Mettmann, Germany.

-The Neanderthal exhibition can be seen at Moesgaard Museum from November 2020 until spring 2021.
+The Neanderthal exhibition can be seen at Moesgaard Museum from November 2020 until summer 2021.